ENCCS/python-perf/content/optimize.md

 ::: -->

 #### Cython

+In this example we shall demonstrate **Cython** via a package called **Transonic** .
+Transonic lets you switch between Cython, Numba, Pythran and to some extent Jax using very similar syntax

 To use Transonic we add decorators to functions we need to optimize.
 There are two decorators